pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 source distributions are not included in wheels because it is a built distribution.

 The wheel (.whl) is your built binary distribution. **Binary files** are the built / compiled source files.
 These files are ready to be installed.
-A wheel (**.whl**) is a **.zip** file containing all of the files needed to directly install your package.
+A wheel (**.whl**) is a **zip** file containing all of the files needed to directly install your package.
 All of the files in a wheel are binaries - this means that code is already compiled / built.
 Wheels are thus faster to install - particularly if you have a package that requires build steps.

 The wheel does not contain any of your packages configuration files such as **setup.cfg** or **pyproject.toml**.
 This